freret/platform-pro/README.md

 An extremely light NYC subway timetable built for iPhone.
 Real-time departures and service alerts for a user's current location.

 ## Usage
-Clone this repo and open `
+Clone this repo and open `Platform Pro.xcodeproj` using Xcode 12+

 ## Resources
 - [SwiftUI](https://developer.apple.com/documentation/swiftui/)